Rich fudge brownies swirled with creamy and rich cheesecake.

 - Add the cream cheese and sugar to the bowl of a stand mixer fitted with the paddle attachment.
 (Alternatively, you can use a hand mixer).
 Beat the cream cheese and sugar together for 2 minutes, until the mixture is smooth and fluffy.

 - Add in the egg, heavy cream, and vanilla.
 Beat the mixture on low speed *just until* the batter is cohesive.
-Set aside.
+Set the mixture aside and make the brownies.

 - In a medium sized microwave safe bowl, melt together the butter and chocolate chips in 30 second intervals, stirring in between each interval until the mixture is smooth.